 There are 2 main types of emotions :

 This can be part of their emotional intelligence.
 It is their ability to acknowledge someone else’s feelings and the development of empathy.

 It is a communication skill that needs to be taught to children from a young age.

-When children develop the emotional vocabulary they can express their feelings and have better relationships with other people.
+When children understand list of emotions they can express their feelings and have better relationships with other people.
 They perform better in school and have fewer behavioral problems.